Follow TV Tropes

 • Look Behind You: This is mainly for the fact that a lot of problems could be avoided by simply stepping aside, so that the villain could eye both the hero and whatever was behind him simultaneously.

 • Mattress-Tag Gag: Even as early as The '90s, characters who worried about going on the run from the law because they tore the tag off of a mattress or a pillow were treated as Lawful Stupid by the characters around them.
-Besides that, such tags have included language since at least The '60s that only the company that sells the mattress is in any trouble if they remove the tag, not the person who buys it.
-With characters and audience members alike getting wise to the idea that this supposed Felony Misdemeanor isn't a crime, even the parodies of this plot have dwindled down to nothing.
+Besides that, such tags have included language since at least The '60s that specifies only the company that sells the mattress is in any trouble if they remove the tag, not the person who buys it.
+With characters and audience members alike getting wise to the idea that this supposed Felony Misdemeanor isn't a crime, even parodies of this plot have dwindled down to nothing.

-• Mayan Doomsday: The supposed "end of the world" date of December 21, 2012 is now safely in the distant past, and suffice to say, nothing happened on the supposed day of the apocalypse.
+• Mayan Doomsday: The supposed "end of the world" date of December 21, 2012 is now safely in the past, and suffice to say, nothing happened on the supposed day of the apocalypse.
 It's hard to imagine any works playing this trope straight anymore with that in mind.
 The usual joke is that the calendar simply ends there, possibly because the artist ran out of room.

 • Minstrel Shows: Since Minstrel Shows got Condemned by History, they never appear in modern mainstream media played straight.
 Like Blackface, if they show up at all, it's generally for Black Comedy, satirical purposes, or Deliberate Values Dissonance in Period Pieces.